Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/questions.md

 ## EfficientNetV1
 * input/output space of the convolutions? where do $H_{i}$, $W_{i}$, and $C_{i}$ change?

+## Inception-v2/Batch Normalization

+* The Inception Networks used depthwise separable convolution?

 ## Inception-v4/Inception-ResNet

 * Uniform simplified architecture of Inception-v4?